"People will never believe you that UX is going to add value to them unless you do it and show it."

 Let’s take an example of e-commerce.
 E-commerce was an idea, which was used in different domains in different way, which made other businesses successful.
 These businesses realized that people want to do specific shopping for specific things.
 Then they realized that specific shopping wasn’t what they wanted, they wanted one site for everything.
 Everybody in e-commerce believed that they all had great ideas for e-commerce.
 What made them unique is validation of their ideas through multiple different metrics and then the execution of it in a way that it created its own USP.

 The ‘Why’ of UX is the most critical thing that everybody should ask themselves while thinking about it.
-When a business thinks that they need UX, they should ask themselves, “Why do they want UX?”
+When a business thinks that they need UX, they should also ask themselves, “Why UX design?”
 As a dreamer, when you are building something, you need to ask yourself, “Why do you need UX?”
 As a designer, if you are practicing user experience, you need to ask yourself, “Why are you practicing UX?”
 If you go down the path and understand the depth of UX, the entire ecosystem will move forward in the industry.

 "Make your common idea unique by executing it in a way that it creates its own USP."